 In relation to the urban water sector, there is Empresa Municipal de Abastecimiento y Saneamiento de Murcia, S.A. - Aguas de Murcia, which is the municipal company of the city of Murcia for the integrated water cycle (water treatment and management).

-The goal of the case study is to test together with end-users several climate services for better-informed water resources and planning, especially for agriculture and urban water supply.
-There is scope for improvements and better anticipation to drought events and their impacts by developing tools that forecast water quantities and quality based on the latest advances in climate modelling.
+Thia case study tested together with end-users several climate services for better-informed water resources and planning, especially for agriculture and urban water supply.
+There was scope for improvements and better anticipation to drought events and their impacts by developing tools that forecast water quantities and quality based on the latest advances in climate modelling.

-For urban water supply, a surface water quality prediction system for the principal Drinking Water Treatment Plant (DWTP) in the basin (La Contraparada) will be developed to forecast the development of cyanobacteria communities in a reservoir upstream of the DWTP.
+For urban water supply, a surface water quality prediction system for the principal Drinking Water Treatment Plant (DWTP) in the basin (La Contraparada) was developed to forecast the development of cyanobacteria communities in a reservoir upstream of the DWTP.
 This will enhance the operations and reduce water quality risks.
-Different treatment strategies will be tested to solve the problems of eutrophication in the DWTP, driven by extreme weather conditions.
+Different treatment strategies were tested to solve the problems of eutrophication in the DWTP, driven by extreme weather conditions.

 Tools and models

-The main developments for this case study will be:
+The main developments for this case study were:

 - A decision support tool for water resources accounting and allocation that allows studying different water scarcity scenarios, climate change scenarios and adaptation measures, partly developed in IMPREX Work Package 4.